Ahaxin/myvoiceclone/README.md

 - Recording requires a functional microphone and may need input device selection on some systems.
 - The XTTS model performs best with clear, clean reference recordings.
 Noisy inputs can reduce quality.
 - Additional languages supported by XTTS can be exposed by updating `SUPPORTED_LANGUAGES`.

+## Deploying to Vercel (Container)

+Vercel’s serverless Python functions aren’t suited for long‑lived Gradio servers.
+Deploy this app on Vercel using the included Dockerfile so it can bind to the platform’s `PORT`.

+- The repository includes a `Dockerfile` that runs `python app.py` and listens on `0.0.0.0:$PORT`.
+- Create a new Vercel project from this repository; Vercel will auto‑detect the Dockerfile and build a container.
+- No extra configuration is required.
+The app logs will show the selected host/port when it boots.

+Notes:
+- Microphone recording inside containers may require PortAudio.
+Uncomment the `libportaudio2` install lines in `Dockerfile` if you need mic recording in the container.
+Uploading reference `.wav` files works without it.
+- Large ML dependencies can exceed free‑tier limits.
+If builds time out or the image is too big, consider prebuilding and pushing to a registry, upgrading the plan, or using a platform geared for larger images.